 What it does: Makes your food less fattening, but still great tasting.
 It has the properties of fat but contributes no fat, no calories, no trans fat, and no cholesterol.

-Why it’s bad for you: Major gastrointestinal side effects, including intense diarrhea and anal leakage.
-Additionally, studies show that people who consumed Olestra not only didn’t lose weight, they actually gained it.
+Why it’s bad for you: Although long thought of as a cause of major gastrointestinal side effects, including intense diarrhea, few studies found any significant impact on the gastrointestinal system.
+However, studies show that rats that consumed Olestra in combination with real fats not only didn’t lose weight, they actually gained it.
 Studies show that it also may interfere with vitamin absorption.

 Where you find it: Snack items like chips and nachos